 - 1. Curve forming or fairing, by linear or spot heating, is to be carried out using accepted procedures in order to ensure that the properties of the material are not adversely affected.
 Heating temperature on the surface is to be controlled so as not to exceed the maximum allowable limit applicable to the plate grade. - 2.
-Steel which is burnt is not to be used.
+Burnt steel which is not to be used.